 There are well over 30 Rides and a Whole Host of Attractions a Disneyland.
 Far more than at most theme parks.
 The good news is this gives the huge crowds something to do at all times, but it can be a real assault on the sensors and you can be completely spoiled for choice.
 What to head towards and what is and isn’t worth the queue times.
 It is very easy to almost freeze and end up not really seeing the best the park has to offer.

-To get on the most amount of rides possible you need to make the best use out of the Fastpass System or upgrade to the MaxPass.
-Our MaxPass guide lets you know everything you need to know.
+To get on the most amount of rides possible you need to make the best use of the Genie+ system.
+Click our Genie+ guide here to find out everything you need to know.

 Disney California Adventure Park Ride Guide